towneh/audiovisualtips/obs-interface.md

 ![image](https://user-images.githubusercontent.com/25694892/226189293-dc628c8b-e8f8-469f-8c5e-9edd3b89b7dc.png)

 If Twitch, first use [this link](https://stream.twitch.tv/ingests/) to find your optimal ingest server.
-Use Stream Key to connect your account. *Don't worry anout integrations, we can use docks later on*
+Use Stream Key to connect your account. *Don't worry about integrations, we can use docks later on*

 select Twitch as the service name